harrisdevv/harrisdevv.github.io/_posts/2022-03-10-top-7-plugin-i-use.markdown

 This plugin supports many features:

 - Using simple language to filter data from other notes and then present it to the current note.
-For example, you want to filter task (- [ ]) in all notes containing specific text and present those tasks in the current note.
+For example, you want to filter task (with prefix '- [ ]') in all notes containing specific text and present those tasks in the current note.

 - Use Javascript to do it if you know this programming language.
 That's a very nice fit for any programmer who knows basic Javascript.
 You can process your other notes to give you essential data or insight.

-# More
+# More Plugins
 Except for these essential plugins I mentioned in this topic, there are a lot of useful plugins you can explore, such as Emoji Toolbar, Quick Switcher, QuickAdd, Anki, Task, Reminder.

 In conclusion, Obsidian's plugins are growing very fast in number and quality to support many users worldwide to create a better notes system.
 And because Obsidian is open-source, you are free to contribute your ideas to make it better.